 With a length of 1,7km and a gradient of 20%, Stalheimskleiva is one of the steepest roads in Northern Europe.
 This road lies a few miles to the north of Voss, in Hordaland county, just off the main highway in Norway.
 It has 13 hairpin bends and was built during 1842-1846.

-The Transfăgărăşan (officially called DN7C) is the most dramatic and second-highest paved road in Romania.
+The Transfăgărăşan (DN7C) is the most dramatic and second-highest paved road in Romania.
 Spooky dark tunnels (the longest is more than 800 meters and pitch black), plus endless twists and turns make for a thrilling ride through Dracula territory.
-The highest point of the road is Pasul Bâlea at 2.042 m (6,699 ft) above the sea level.
-It's one of the most scenic drives in the world.
+The highest point of the road is Pasul Bâlea at 2.042m (6,699ft) above the sea level.
+90 km road riding up, over 5 km serpentines, over 80 hairpin curves, 5 tunnels and over 500 small bridges.